deepstreamIO/deepstream.io-website/content/tutorials/guides/example-apps/realtime-comment-feed-using-vue/readme.md

     >
     >What you can do is have a server that [generates a token](/tutorials/guides/jwt-auth/) for you which you can store as a cookie.
     >
-    >deepstreamHub allows you to use [webhook authentication](https://deepstreamhub.com/tutorials/guides/http-webhook-auth) in achieving such flow.
+    >deepstream allows you to use [webhook authentication](https://deepstream.com/tutorials/guides/http-webhook-auth) in achieving such flow.

     An event is also emitted to tell the rest of our app that are interested in the new state change.